ChrisChrisLoLo/kowgary16/README.md

 # BOM
 BOM for pcb included in the `pcb` folder.
 You will additionally need 4 rubber feet, the aluminum CNC case, as well as 4x 4mm M2 screws

+# Acknowledgements
+Thank you [PCBWay](https://www.pcbway.com/) for sponsoring this project!
+It continues to impress me that I can use their services to make consumer grade enclosures.
+I've been going with their bead blasted anodized aluminum offerings with the premium finish option selected, and am continually thrilled by the quality.
+I only had to pay $48 USD to get the kowgary case manufactured, which is a fantastic price for a premium feeling macropad!